Skip to content

 • Caffeine or alcohol — Even in small amounts

-• Won’t irritate the intestinal lining
+• Protect your irritated intestinal lining

-• Provide gentle nutrition
+• Deliver gentle nutrition without overwhelming your gut

 The Flare-Up Food Strategy